 \section{\L ojasiewicz inequalities for sum of squares representations}

-To analyze the representation of a positive polynomial $f$ on $S$, we will construct a deformed polynomial $p$ which is positive on $D $ with a minimum of the same order than $f^*=\inf_{x\in S} f(x)$.
-For that purpose, we need to compare on $D $ the behavior of the function $f$ with the behavior of the functions $g_1, \ldots, g_r$ and thus we introduce the following semi-algebraic functions.
-For $x\in D $, let
+{In this section we introduce several {\L}ojasiewicz inequalities between functions defined on $D$ and vanishing on $S= \cS(\vb g)$.
+In the following section, in order to analyze the representation of a positive polynomial $f$ on $S$, we use {\L}ojasiewicz inequalities to construct a polynomial $p$, a deformation of $f$, which is positive on $D $ with a minimum of the same order than $f^*=\inf_{x\in S} f(x)$.
+For this purpose, we need to compare on $D $ the behavior of the function $f$ with the behavior of the functions $g_1, \ldots, g_r$, and we introduce the following semi-algebraic functions.} For $x\in D $, let